SevenPico/terraform-null-context/README.md

 Terraform module designed to generate consistent names and tags for resources.
 Use `terraform-null-context` to implement a strict naming convention.

+## Why Use This Module

+This module helps you create consistent and predictable names and tags for your resources, ensuring that they follow a strict naming convention.
+This is particularly useful for managing resources across multiple environments and stages.

+## Functional Diagram

+No Functional Diagram

+## Deployed Resources

+This module does not deploy any resources directly.
+Instead, it generates names and tags that can be used by other modules to deploy resources.

 ## Usage

 ### Simple Example